-2020 Architecture – On September 2020, Renzo Piano is set to inaugurate GES-2 a former power plant redeveloped into a vibrant open venue for visual and performing arts.
-Commissioned by the V-A-C Foundation by billionaire Leonid Mikhelson, the enormous 20,000 sqm new art centre hosts an artist residency block, an amphitheatre, an education centre and a library.
-Artists in the V-A-C collection include Wassily Kandinsky, Gerhard Richter and Christopher Wool.
+Architecture – Renzo Piano has completed GES-2, a former power plant redeveloped into a vibrant open venue for visual and performing arts.
+Commissioned by the V-A-C Foundation by billionaire Leonid Mikhelson, the enormous 20,000 sqm new art centre hosts an artists residency block, an amphitheatre, an education centre and a library.
+The V-A-C collection includes artworks by Wassily Kandinsky, Gerhard Richter, Christopher Wool and more.

-- RELATED STORIES: read more about Moscow post-industrial Renaissance, turning factories into creative hubs.
+- RELATED STORIES: Read more about Moscow’s post-industrial Renaissance, turning factories into creative hubs.

 “When thinking about what kind of building would be perfect to create a space for contemporary culture, a power station comes to mind immediately!”
-Says Italian architect Renzo Piano, head of RPBW.
+Said Italian architect Renzo Piano, head of RPBW.

-The magnificent historical power station built between 1904 and 1908 is located on the Red October island that has been redeveloped into a cultural space for new generations and already hosts a factory turned into a container for start-ups, cafés and restaurants, the Strelka Institute, the redeveloped historic Udarnik Theatre and more.
+Built between 1904 and 1908, the magnificent historical power station is located on the Red October, an island in the heart of the Russian capital that has been redeveloped into a cultural space for new generations.
+Red October already hosts a former biscuits factory turned into a container for start-ups, cafés and restaurants, the Strelka Institute, the redeveloped historic Udarnik Theatre and more.

 Inside GES-2, the spaces and functions are organized into four major poles: The Civic pole consists of a combination of free access spaces and activities, and is open to the outdoor piazza to catch and bring in street life.